Epson: 21st century

 In 2016, Epson presented the large-format SureColor SC-P10000 ink printer; it prints with inks in ten colours on paper up to 44 in wide.

 By 2025, Epson appeared to have the best (as judged by Consumer Reports) "all-in-one tank inkjet printers" on the market.

 ESC/P

-To control its printers, Epson introduced a printer control language, the Epson Standard Code for Printers (or ESC/P).
+To control its printers, Epson introduced a page description language, the Epson Standard Code for Printers (or ESC/P).
 It became a de facto industry standard for controlling print formatting during the era of dot matrix printers, whose popularity was initially started by the Epson MX-80.

 Robots

 Epson Robots is the robotics design and manufacturing department of Epson.
 Seiko Epson produces some microcontrollers, such as the S1C63.
 In 1980, Epson started the production of robots.

 Ink cartridge controversies

-In July 2003, a Netherlands-based consumer association advised its 640,000 members to boycott Epson inkjet printers.
+In July 2003, a Dutch consumer association advised its 640,000 members to boycott Epson inkjet printers.
 The organisation alleged that Epson customers were unfairly charged for ink they could never use.
 Later that month, however, the group retracted its call for a nationwide boycott and issued a statement conceding that residual ink left in Epson cartridges was necessary for the printers to function properly.

 Epson designed ink to be left in the cartridges (having done so ever since the introduction of piezoelectric print heads) due to the way the capping mechanism worked.
 If the capping mechanism dries out, then the heads risk getting clogged, necessitating expensive repairs.

 Nonetheless, Epson America, Inc. settled a class action lawsuit brought before the Los Angeles Superior Court.
 It did not admit guilt, but agreed to refund $45 to anyone who purchased an Epson inkjet printer after April 8, 1999 (at least $20 of which must be used at Epson's e-Store).

 According to IDG News Service, Epson filed a complaint with the U.S. International Trade Commission (ITC) in February 2006 against 24 companies that manufactured, imported, or distributed Epson-compatible ink cartridges for resale in the U.S. On March 30, 2007, ITC judge Paul Luckern issued an initial determination that the cartridges in question did infringe upon Epson's patents.

 In 2015, it emerged that Epson printers reported cartridges to be empty when in fact up to 20% of their ink remains.
 As in 2003, the company responded:

 The ink reporting and ink cartridges used in Epson's Stylus Pro 9900-series large format printer reports on ink levels and simultaneously protect the health of the printhead.
 During printhead maintenance or cleanings, if a cartridge doesn't have enough ink to complete the cleaning, a fuller cartridge must be used.
 However, users have the choice to swap out a cartridge that is reporting low levels for a fuller cartridge for the cleaning maintenance as needed, and then replace it with the original cartridge to use the remaining ink.
 The original cartridge does not need to be discarded.